-- 85. Target DoL will vary along the export cable routes, as suggested in Table 6.1 above.
+- 87. Target DoL will vary along the export cable routes, as suggested in Table 6-1 above.
 The offshore export cables will be buried beneath the seabed to a minimum target DoL of 1.0 m wherever possible along the majority of the route.
-As above, installation methods and tools have been selected to maximise the likelihood achieving DoL. - 86.
+As above, installation methods and tools have been selected to maximise the likelihood achieving DoL. - 88.
 At the landfall site, the export cables will be routed through two pre-installed horizontal ducts beneath the seabed and under Thorntonloch beach.
-The CBRA has indicated that out to approximately 4 km offshore from the landfall location, the risk of cable strikes is mitigated to an acceptable level with a DoL of 0.5 m, reflecting reduced vessel activity. - 87.
+The CBRA has indicated that out to approximately 4 km offshore from the landfall location, the risk of cable strikes is mitigated to an acceptable level with a DoL of 0.5 m, reflecting reduced vessel activity. - 89.
 If the DoL cannot be achieved during installation, means of additional protection, such as rock dumping or concrete mattressing, will be employed to safeguard the cables from threats.
-The final achieved (i.e. as-built) burial profile for export cables will be provided by the cable installation Contractor once cable installation and the post-lay survey has been completed. - 88.
+The final achieved (i.e. as-built) burial profile for export cables will be provided by the cable installation Contractor once cable installation and the post-lay survey has been completed. - 90.
 Final route engineering is ongoing for the offshore export cables, however, latest survey data indicates potential requirement for rock protection on some sections of the cables, where achieving target DoL is not technically feasible due to the presence of hard ground.
-Table 6-2 below summarises the currently anticipated target DoL and installation solutions along the export cable routes. - 89.
-Currently available information indicates that KP 0 (landfall) to KP 4 (i.e. approximately 4 km offshore) is predominantly rock that could prevent target DoL being achieved; where this is the case there may be a requirement for deployment of rock protection in discrete areas. - 90.
+Table 6-2 below summarises the currently anticipated target DoL and installation solutions along the export cable routes. - 91.
+Currently available information indicates that KP 0 (landfall) to KP 4 (i.e. approximately 4 km offshore) is predominantly rock that could prevent target DoL being achieved; where this is the case there may be a requirement for deployment of rock protection in discrete areas. - 92.
 From KP 4 to the Wind Farm Area the seabed is comprised of predominantly sand or clay overlying bedrock, with soft ground of sufficient depth to allow for a jetting cable burial solution.
 Currently available information indicates that burial to anticipated DoL will be achieved along the majority of this route.
-One discrete area has been identified where it may not be possible to reach the target DoL.
-The latest survey information indicates the presence of an outcrop of bedrock and highly variable bathymetry in the vicinity of KP 9 (i.e. approximately 9 km offshore).
-At this location, cable burial to target DoL may not be achieved and alternative solutions to the deployment of rock protection are currently being explored by NnGOWL and their Contractors.
-One such solution may involve a minor re-routing of the export cables to the West of the rock outcrop, as shown by the 'Extension Area' Figure 6-2 below, to enable their burial in adjacent soft ground and to minimise any requirement for cable protection.
-Any re-routing out with the consented boundaries of the export cable corridor would be subject to the necessary consents and the CaP would be revised as required.
+One discrete area was identified where it may not be possible to reach the target DoL.
+The latest survey information indicated the presence of an outcrop of bedrock and highly variable bathymetry in the vicinity of KP 9 (i.e. approximately 9 km offshore).
+At this location, the presence of this outcropping rock is likely to inhibit safe installation of the export cable, and would require significant rock placement to mitigate the risk of cable freespan and sufficiently protect the cable.
+To mitigate the risk to cable installation and to remove the requirement for significant rock placement the cable will be re-routed to the West of the rock outcrop through the Extension Area, as shown in Figure 6-2 below.
+This re-routed area will enable burial in adjacent soft ground and minimise any requirement for cable protection.
+The Extension Area was subject to an OfTW Marine Licence variation and is therefore now considered part of the consented Offshore Export Cable Corridor.